fongziyjun16/DOSP_Proj/Proj02/README.md

 ![image](https://user-images.githubusercontent.com/28448629/136675591-d2c1a171-7c62-47c0-b279-48aa376983de.png)

-5. PUSH_SUM-FULL: The largest actor amount tested in the project is 1000.
-When there is 2000, it is blocked between 80%~100%.
+5. PUSH_SUM-FULL: The largest actor amount tested in the project is 100000.
+When the ratio of s/w changes less than 10 with exponents -10 in 3 consecutive rounds, the actor stops.
+It can be more actors there but is not verified.
-   -The algorithm convergence time for different scales of actors is saved in the file "pushsumfull.txt", under the rumor limitation of 20.
+   -The algorithm convergence time for different scales of actors is saved in the file "pushsumfull.txt".

 ![image](https://user-images.githubusercontent.com/28448629/136675609-b2235506-486f-43ad-b015-37957c9f0adc.png)

-6. PUSH_SUM-LINE: The largest actor amount tested in the project is 1000.
-When there is 2000, it is blocked between 80%~100%.
+6. PUSH_SUM-LINE: The largest actor amount tested in the project is 100000.
+It can be more there but is not verified.
-   -The algorithm convergence time for different scales of actors is saved in the file "pushsumline.txt", under the rumor limitation of 20.
+   -The algorithm convergence time for different scales of actors is saved in the file "pushsumline.txt".

 ![image](https://user-images.githubusercontent.com/28448629/136675619-caafe1ae-bcbb-4d4c-9546-e11d3df07045.png)

-7. PUSH_SUM-3D: The largest actor amount tested in the project is 1000.
-When there is 2000, it is blocked between 80%~100%.
+7. PUSH_SUM-3D: The largest actor amount tested in the project is 100000.
+It can be more there but is not verified.
-   -The algorithm convergence time for different scales of actors is saved in the file "pushsum3D.txt", under the rumor limitation of 20.
+   -The algorithm convergence time for different scales of actors is saved in the file "pushsum3D.txt".

 ![image](https://user-images.githubusercontent.com/28448629/136675641-d1506b6f-feeb-4e7b-98e4-42b65c49110c.png)

-8. PUSH_SUM-IMP3D: The largest actor amount tested in the project is 1000.
-When there is 2000, it is blocked between 80%~100%.
+8. PUSH_SUM-IMP3D: The largest actor amount tested in the project is 100000.
+It can be more there but is not verified.
-   -The algorithm convergence time for different scales of actors is saved in the file "pushsumimp3D.txt", under the rumor limitation of 20.
+   -The algorithm convergence time for different scales of actors is saved in the file "pushsumimp3D.txt".

 ![image](https://user-images.githubusercontent.com/28448629/136675656-74a8f1e2-1619-4f60-af66-e3bdbba22736.png)